qBioTurin/MSexplorerWorkflow/README.md

 ```
 For any additional info or issues, please refer to the SegataLab [github page](https://github.com/SegataLab/lefse) or [biobackery tutorial](https://github.com/biobakery/biobakery/wiki/lefse)

-**IMPORTANT**The next few steps will have a folder for each one containing all the necessary files.
-To avoid running into errors, it is recommended to load all the libraries listed in the [Package.R](https://github.com/franky2204/postProcess/blob/main/Packages.R).
+**IMPORTANT** To avoid running into errors, it is recommended to install all the libraries listed in the [Package.R](https://github.com/franky2204/postProcess/blob/main/Packages.R).
 One last thing: every path is relative, so the paths do not need to be modified unless the user wants to use a custom input. **IMPORTANT**

-**TODO** update the Package file to automatize it
 ## [Step 0 Data import](https://github.com/qBioTurin/MSexplorerWorkflow/blob/main/Workflow/Step0_DataImport/DataImport.R)

 This script takes as input the biom file created by [bracken](https://github.com/jenniferlu717/Bracken) and the metadata of your files in CSV format.
 Once uploaded, the user must define a type for each column.
 This step is only necessary if the metadata differs from the one provided in this script.
 Additionally, if a custom input is used, it may be necessary to change the OTU table column names.